-Do not store anything inside the battery compartment(s) or near the

-- batteries that could touch the battery or battery cable terminals.
+Do not store anything inside the battery compartment(s) or near the batteries that could touch the battery or battery cable terminals.
 Contact with the battery or battery cable terminals could cause an electrical short circuit, discharge the batteries, or start an electrical fire.
 Keep sparks, cigarettes and flames away from the batteries as the hydrogen gas they create may explode.
-Do not connect a booster battery or other power source that outputs more than 14.2-volts DC to the motor home batteries.
+Do not connect a booster battery or other power source that outputs more than 14.2-volts DC to the motorhome batteries.
 Use adequate ventilation when charging or using batteries in an enclosed space.
 Remove metal jewelry and always wear eye protection when working around batteries.

-Do not allow battery electrolyte (acid) to come into contact with skin, eyes, fabric or painted surfaces.
+Do not allow battery electrolyte (acid) to come into contact with skin, eves, fabric or painted surfaces.
 Electrolyte is a sulfuric acid solution that could cause serious personal injury or property damage.
-If your hands, eyes, clothes or the painted surface of your motor home are - ☐ Make sure the inverter/charger is turned "off" before disconnecting the negative battery cable from the battery bank.
+If your hands, eyes, clothes or the painted surface of your motorhome are exposed to electrolyte, flush the exposed area thoroughly with water.
+If electrolyte gets in your eyes, immediately flush them thoroughly with water and get prompt medical attention.
+Make sure the inverter/charger is turned "off" before disconnecting the negative battery cable from the battery bank.
 Keep the batteries out of the reach of children.